 Recon staff come from a variety of backgrounds, from civil surveying and aerial mapping, to telecommunications, manufacturing and 3D design.
 Recon has worked with organisations such as Kiwirail, Auckland Council, Vector and NZ Steel on a wide range of projects.

 Recon’s UAV fleet is operated by trained pilots with significant flying and data collection experience.
 Our team operate both fixed-wing and multi-rotor UAVs, as well as from manned helicopters, and ensure the quick dissemination of data to clients.

-Below are some profiles for several of our key staff members.
+Below are some profiles for our key staff members.

 Recon's Managing Director Jeremy Neilson has a wide degree of aerial mapping and surveying experience.
 Prior to Recon, Jeremy developed his consultancy skills and knowledge within a fixed wing aerial mapping business.
 Jeremy also says that, while the hardware might be scaled down somewhat, the technologies and methodologies involved in Unmanned Aerial Vehicle (UAV) mapping results in higher resolution, greater accuracy geo-referenced spatial data.

 “My role within Recon is to talk with our clients about their mapping and surveying needs so we can assess how best to get the data they require.
 We’ve a number of high tech solutions that are both cost and time effective, meaning aerial mapping is no longer the preserve of only the bigger projects.”